5 dog exercise ideas

 Here are some ideas for how to keep your dog well-exercised.

 The old classic… and deservedly so!
-Dogs love walks, and for many of them, 2 walks a day will provide all the exercise they need.
+Dogs love walks, and for many of them, 2 or 3 walks a day will provide all the exercise they need.
 Every dog is different though and some will need more and some less.

 One good thing about the chilly January weather is that there’s no threat of heat stroke, so there’s plenty of scope to make your walks longer and more adventurous.
 How about going on a hike together and discovering some new ground?